 2. Paper Templates for Log Cabin

-Decide which paper template size to use for your project and calculate how many you need for your planned quilt.
-You need to calculate the number of log cabin template to be able to know the number of blocks you needed for your project.
+Decide which paper foundation size to use for your project and calculate how many you need for your planned quilt.
+You need to calculate the number of log cabin foundation templates to be able to know the number of blocks you needed for your project.

 3. Ironing Station

 If at all possible, set up an ironing station next to your machine so you don’t have to get up for every single press of your growing log cabin blocks.
 (Unless you want the exercise of course!)
 If you have a traditional ironing board, you can set it on a low height and place it at a 90-degree angle on the side of your sewing machine.
 This is not a bad set up but make sure you have an office/sewing chair that pivots so it is easy to turn back and forth between your sewing machine and the ironing board.

 Another option and the one that I use most often is to put a small wool pressing mat next to the sewing machine.
 There are several good brands on the market and they are useful for all kinds of quilting endeavors, not just foundation paper piecing.
 The wool mat you choose only needs to be a little bigger than the blocks you are working on.
 Pay attention to which side of the machine the ironing station is on.
 I am left-handed and I generally prefer to keep my iron to the left of the machine.
 Experiment with which side works best for you.

 4. Light Weight Iron

 Ideally, use a small travel iron for foundation paper piecing.
 Since you will be sitting down and most likely working with the iron a little higher than what is ergometrically ideal, having a small, light, iron takes the strain off your shoulders as you work.
 The iron should always be kept on the dry setting for foundation paper piecing as moisture can shrink and warp the paper.

 5. Fabric Strips and Center Squares